The latest information on family history group (online) meetings, plus copies of slides, links to video recordings or notes for earlier Zoom sessions.

-Presentation was recorded to enable relations of Theo D. Farrall to view.
-Download the video files below.
+This presentation, 26 May 2020, was recorded largely to enable relations of Theo D. Farrall to view.
+Available on request (via YouTube link).

 A Ghastly Story

-First shown November 2017, an updated and cut down version was presented online for the 14th April session.
+First presented November 2017, an updated and cut down version was given online for 14th April 2020 test session.
 A pdf copy of the presentation slides (5.7MB) is available on request or see more info on John’s family history website Cutlock & Co.

 The two Zoom meetings on 11th and 25th August (Gwen/John) looked at the main genealogy websites, further useful sites, processing gedcom (transfer) files, adding colour to black and white images.